Ana-Niko-byte/zenlist/README.md

 - Set up a visual alert for tasks approaching due date.

-- Set up email reminders for tasks approaching due date for a catered experience.

 - Set up an email alert for registration and account authentication.

 - Spread knowledge of the Scrum framework and explain how this framework benefits workplaces and personal time-management.
 Add links to relevant medias and opensource documents.